-Such disruption may be caused by a cyber event, global health crisis, major fire, violent weather conditions or other natural disasters that affect manufacturing or other facilities of the Group's operating subsidiaries or those of their suppliers and distributors.
+Such disruption may be caused by a cyber event, global health crisis, political tensions, strikes, riots, civil commotion, major fire, violent weather conditions or other natural disasters that affect manufacturing or other facilities of the Group's operating subsidiaries or those of their suppliers and distributors.
 In certain geographic areas where the Group operates, insurance coverage may not be obtainable on commercially reasonable terms, if at all.
 Coverage may be subject to limitations or the Group may be unable to recover damages from its insurers.